The Women’s Institute Announces Partnerships, Hands-On Projects to Support Female Refugees

-ECAR founder Diya Abdo, Ph.D., a professor at Guilford College in North Carolina and the director for the Center for New North Carolinians, will participate in The Women’s Institute’s week of Global Peace and Social Activism activities, September 20-24.
+ECAR founder Diya Abdo, Ph.D., a professor at Guilford College in North Carolina and the director for the Center for New North Carolinians, participated in The Women’s Institute’s week of Global Peace and Social Activism activities, this past September.

 “The refugee experience puts tremendous pressure on families and on women in the process of relocating to a different culture and navigating a complex legal and bureaucratic environment,” said Women’s Institute Executive Director Shelly Calabrese.

 She said the Institute will seek to support a single mom and her children.

 “There are logistics we need to work on.
 This semester is really about Diya coming and assessing what Sage can do.
 We are hoping by spring semester to have things in place.”

 Psychology major and Women’s Studies minor Eden Kuri ’23 is a Women’s Institute student-ambassador who will work specifically on the Good Neighbor and ECAR initiatives.
 She became interested in the cause during her summer research experience, investigating the obstacles that children and young adults who are refugees face in their pursuit of education.

 “A really big part of Women’s Studies is listening and learning from many different cultures’ perspectives and viewpoints,” Kuri said.
 She appreciates the opportunity to complement her academic research with “the human connection that comes with working one-on-one with people.”